 Three-point lap-and-shoulder belts are provided at all seating positions.
 Front air bags help to protect the driver and front passenger in moderate to severe frontal impacts, and automatic seat belt pretensioners help keep front passengers firmly in position in order to take advantage of the protection afforded by the air bag system.

 DUAL-STAGE FRONT PASSENGER'S AIR BAG

 To enhance the protection of the front seat passenger during a moderate to severe frontal impact, varying air bag deployment power is used in the RL.
-The sophisticated system, which uses a dual-stage inflator, automatically adjusts the deployment of the front passenger's air bag to deploy at one of two rates based on the severity of the crash.
+The sophisticated system, which uses a dual-stage inflator, automatically adjusts the deployment of the front passenger's air bag to deploy at one of two rates based on the severity of the crash and whether or not the passenger's seat belt is fastened.
 During a less severe collision, the dual-stage inflator system for the dash-mounted air bag is triggered in sequence, resulting in slower overall air bag deployment with less initial force.
-During a more severe collision, both inflators operate simultaneously for full immediate inflation, to correspond with the greater impact force.
+During a more severe collision, or if the front passenger's seat belt is not fastened, both inflators operate simultaneously for full immediate inflation, to correspond with the greater impact force.

 The air bag system logic also controls the operation of the seatbelt pretensioners, which automatically tighten the front seatbelts during a collision to help hold occupants in place.